Arms industry: World's largest arms importers

-In the period from 2020 to 2024, the top five arms importers together received 35.3 per cent of all arms imports.
-States in Asia and Oceania accounted for 33 per cent of all arms imports in 2020–24, followed by Europe (28 per cent), the Middle East (27 per cent), the Americas (6.2 per cent) and Africa (4.5 per cent).
+In the period from 2021 to 2025 the top five recipients-Ukraine, India, Saudi Arabia, Qatar and Pakistan- received 35 per cent of total global arms imports in the period.
+In 2021-25 Europe was the region with the largest share of total global arms imports (33 per cent) for the first time since the 1960s.
+Asia and Oceania (31 per cent) was the next largest, followed by the Middle East (26 per cent), the Americas (5.6 per cent) and Africa (4.3 per cent).

 List of major weapon manufacturers

 This is a list of the world's largest arms manufacturers and other military service companies who profit the most from the war economy, their origin is shown as well.
-The information is based on a list published by the Stockholm International Peace Research Institute for 2023.
+The information is based on a list published by the Stockholm International Peace Research Institute for 2025.